CLI overview

 In this example, the two options are grouped together in parentheses and wrapped in square brackets.
 The square brackets indicate that the listed options are optional;optional. however,However, options within the parentheses are mutually inclusive (using one of the options requires using the other one).

-The following pattern uses the mutually exclusive (|
+The following pattern uses the mutually exclusive (|) operator with grouping:

 floatingips create <name> (--dummy) | (--address=<ip> --mask=<subnet> [--gateway=<ip>]) --nodes=<name...>